kwarrick/kwarrick.github.io/_posts/2014-03-24-psql-editor-highlighting.markdown

 Here is a simple autocmd that will turn syntax highlighting on that match psql's filename pattern:
 {% highlight vim %}
-autocmd BufNewFile psql.edit.* setlocal ft=sql
+autocmd BufRead /tmp/psql.edit.* setlocal ft=sql
 {% endhighlight %}